Fate/stay night: Video games

 A dungeon RPG adaptation of the series was announced in Famitsu and is produced by Image Epoch and Marvelous Entertainment titled Fate/Extra.
 Players take on the role of an unnamed male or female character that the player chooses to be one of seven chosen masters and control servants Saber, Archer, or Caster.
 The game was released for the PlayStation Portable in both regular and the "Type-Moon Box" editions.
 The limited, Type-Moon Box edition includes a Saber Figma figure from the game itself, a visual book and a limited edition soundtrack.
 While the original release was set for March 2010, the release date was pushed back to July 22, 2010, for further testing.
 In July 2011, Aksys Games confirmed it would be publishing Fate/Extra in North America.
 Saber appears as playable character in the Nitroplus fighting game Nitroplus Blasterz: Heroines Infinite Duel based on her appearance in Fate/Zero.
 An anime television series adaptation, titled Fate/Extra Last Encore and produced by Shaft, was announced for 2017.

 An online free-to-play RPG was released based on the franchise at large, titled Fate/Grand Order.
 The game is centered around turn-based combat where the player, who takes on an unnamed male or female Master, summons and commands Servants in the battle against enemies.
 The story narrative is presented in a visual novel format, and each Servant has a scenario that the player explores.
 Many Servants are featured; some are original, while others return from preceding Fate works.
 It was first released on July 29, 2015, on Android, with a subsequent release on August 12 on iOS.

-An action role-playing game, titled Fate/Samurai Remnant, is scheduled for a 2023 release for Windows, Switch, PlayStation 4 and PlayStation 5.
+An action role-playing game, titled Fate/Samurai Remnant, was released on September 28, 2023, for Windows, Switch, PlayStation 4 and PlayStation 5.

 Music

 There is a soundtrack to the game, called Fate/Stay Night Original Sound Track.
-There is also an arranged soundtrack of the game music, titled Avalon - Fate/Stay Night.
+There is also an arranged soundtrack of the game music, titled Avalon – Fate/Stay Night.
 It is arranged by WAVE and K. JUNO and features two English arranged versions of "This Illusion" titled "Illusion/Vision" and "Illusion/Fate".
 The anime original soundtrack was arranged and composed by Kenji Kawai.
 In addition, there are image albums Wish and WHITE AVALON as well as various remix albums Fate another score, Fate/extended play, and Emiya #0.

 There are also numerous fanmade arrangements: Exodus: Fake/ever since, Iriya 51, Broken Phantasm, fragments, and 17 Division.

 Aside from Fate/stay night, the other games in the series have their soundtracks.
 There is a Fate/tiger coliseum OST and an imaged soundtrack for Fate/Zero titled Return to Zero.